kanzure/pdfparanoia/README.md

 ## Changelog

+* 0.0.11 - pdfparanoia command-line interface.
+Use it by either piping in pdf data, or specifying a path to a pdf in the first argv slot.
 * 0.0.10 - JSTOR
 * 0.0.9 - AIP: better checks for false-positives; IEEE: remove stdout garbage.
 * 0.0.8 - IEEE